zio/zio/docs/howto/migrate/migration-guide.md

 object Main extends ZIOApp.Proxy(MyApp1 <> MyApp2)
 ```

-You might notice that in ZIO 2.x, we can `hook` the ZIO runtime configuration to install low-level functionalities like application logging, profiling, monitoring, and other similar foundational pieces of infrastructure.
+You might notice that in ZIO 2.x, we can `hook` the ZIO runtime configuration to install low-level functionalities like _application logging_, _profiling_, _monitoring_, and other similar foundational pieces of infrastructure.

 ## Fiber